naveenhariharan1/arduino-audio-visualizer/README.md

 ## How it Works

 <p>Arduino constanly samples the analog signal from the microphone module through A0 and and finds peak amplitude and average over 45 cycles and changes the display height accordingly.It also has 5 modes by which you could change with the press of a button ,it would change the percentage of peak and average blending.</p>
-1.mode 0-100% average(indicated with led 13 ON)
+1. Mode 0-100% average(indicated with led 13 ON)
-2.mode 1-75% average and 25% peak
+2. Mode 1-75% average and 25% peak
-3.mode 2-50% average and 50% peak
+3. Mode 2-50% average and 50% peak
-4.mode 3-25% average and 75% peak
+4. Mode 3-25% average and 75% peak
-5.mode 4-100% peak
+5. Mode 4-100% peak

 ## Installation
-1.Install the FastLED library.
+1. Install the FastLED library.
-2.Open `src/main.cpp` in the Arduino IDE.
+2. Open `src/main.cpp` in the Arduino IDE.
-3.Select the correct board and COM port.
+3. Select the correct board and COM port.
-4.Upload the code.
+4. Upload the code.

 ## Future Improvements